Our Distinctives

 Our Mission

-To see people become more like Jesus in every way and make disciples in everyday life.
+To make disciples in everyday life and to see people become more like Jesus in every way.

 Our Values/Practices